AbhyudaiGupta/Learning-Cplusplus/README.md

   - SalaryCalculation.cpp: Calculates salary or related values (based on name)
   - SumOfDigits.cpp: Sums the digits of a number (digit extraction and arithmetic)
   - SwappingOfTwoNumbers.cpp: Swaps using both temp and temp-less logic
+  - SwitchtCalculator.cpp:Calculator made using switch
+  - BasicCalculator.cpp: Calculator made using ladder if else
+  - ConsonantOrVowel.cpp: Consonant or vowel finder (Switch used)

 - **Loops And Pattern**
   - EvenPrinting.cpp: Prints even numbers using loops